 In May 2005, Dr. Cheatham filed a complaint against us in the California Superior Court.
 The complaint alleges causes of action for wrongful termination in violation of public policy, breach of contract and retaliation in connection with the termination of Dr. Cheatham's employment.
 In the complaint, Dr. Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million as well as reimbursement of attorneys' fees.
-In June 2005, we answered the complaint and also filed a cross-complaint against Dr. Cheatham, alleging claims for libel per se, trade libel, breach of contract, breach of the implied covenant of good faith and fair dealing and breach of the duty of loyalty.
-In July 2005, Dr. Cheatham filed a demurrer and motion to strike our cross-complaint under California's anti-SLAPP statute.
+In June 2005, we answered the complaint and also filed a cross-complaint against Dr. Cheatham filed a demurrer and motion to strike our cross-complaint under California's anti-SLAPP statute.
 In September 2005, the California Superior Court overruled Dr. Cheatham's demurrer and denied his motion to strike our cross-complaint.
 In November 2005, Dr. Cheatham appealed the Court's ruling denying his motion to strike.
-In July 2006, we filed a motion for summary judgment, or in the alternative, for summary adjudication, requesting dismissal before trial of Dr, Cheatham's claims against us.
-In October 2006, the Superior Court denied the motion.
-In December 2006, the Court of Appeal affirmed in part and reversed in part the Superior Court's order denying Dr. Cheatham's motion to strike.
-Subsequently, Dr. Cheatham filed a notice of dismissal of the retaliation cause of action, and we filed a notice of dismissal of the remaining claims under the cross-complaint.
+In July 2006, we filed a motion for summary judgment , or in the alternative, for summary adjudication, requesting dismissal before trial of Dr. Cheatham's claims against us.
+In October 2006, the Superior Court denied the retaliation cause of action, and we filed a notice of dismissal of the remaining claims under the cross-complaint.
 This case is scheduled for trial to commence on April 30, 2007.